 Please note this important information which will help you work with us to ensure that your child has the very best chance of success at Bassingbourn Village College:

 - Ensure your child comes to school every day, on time, equipped and ready to learn.
-Students should arrive to school at 8:50 ready for Registration which starts at 8:55 and Students arriving late to this will be marked absent and will require an explanatory note or the absence will remain unauthorised.
+Students should arrive to school at 8:50 ready for lessons which start at 8:55.
+Students arriving late will be marked absent and will require an explanatory note or the absence will remain unauthorised.

 - Ensure the school has up to date addresses and telephone numbers.
 We will contact you if your child is absent and you have not contacted the school.
 This ensures that truancy or attendance difficulties are quickly identified.